-Guidelines and application forms for the NEH/Reader's Digest Teacher-Scholar Program will be available by February 1, 1988.
+Guidelines and application forms for the NEH/Reader's Digest Teacher-Scholar Program will be available by February 1, 1990.
+Applications must be postmarked no later than May 1, 1990.
 To request these guidelines and forms, please write or call